Maj. Naomi Ballard assumes command of the 477th Maintenance Squadron

 Maj.
 Naomi Ballard assumes command of the 477th Maintenance Squadron, August 28, 2022, Joint Base Elmendorf-Richardson, Alaska.
-Col. Jonathan Gration, 477th Fighter Group commander, passed the guidon to Ballard, charging her with command over the 477th MXS.
-Ballard has served over 11 years in the Air Force, active duty and reserve.
+Col. Jonathan Gration, 477th Fighter Group commander, charged Ballard with command over the 477th MXS.
+(U.S. Air Force photo by Staff Sgt.
+Melissa Estevez)

 |Date Taken: